Home

 $$Z = Z0 + \lambda_1(Z1 - Z0) + \lambda_2(Z2 - Z0).$$

-\(Z1 - Z0\) and \(Z2 - Z0\) can generally be precomputed which simplifies the computation of Z to two additions and two multiplications.
-We mention this optimization because GPUs use it and people may mention it for this reason essentially.
+The terms \(Z1 - Z0\) and \(Z2 - Z0\) can generally be precomputed, which simplifies the computation of Z to two additions and two multiplications.
+This optimization is worth mentioning because GPUs utilize it, and it's often discussed for essentially this reason.

 Interpolate vs. Extrapolate